pranav-P92/AWS-SAA/README.md

 ### Lambda in VPC

-Lambda in VPC allows serverless functions to securely access **private**, **network-isolated resources** such as Amazon **RDS** databases, **ElastiCache**, or internal services.
-It places an Elastic Network Interface (ENI) in your subnet, providing private IP connectivity, though it requires specific configuration for internet access.
+Lambda function is connected to your private network so it can **securely access resources inside that VPC** (like databases or internal services).

 ### AWS ROUTE 53